Agentic AI Statistics 2026: Adoption, ROI, and Market Size

 Quick Answer

 In 2026, agentic AI is scaling fast but unevenly.
-The market is worth roughly $11 billion and growing 40%+ annually; Gartner expects 40% of enterprise applications to embed task-specific agents by year-end, up from under 5% in 2025.
-Yet only about 31% of enterprises have an agent in production, and Gartner predicts more than 40% of agentic AI projects will be cancelled by 2027 — mostly from unclear business value, runaway cost, and weak governance.
+The market is worth roughly $9.9 billion and growing more than 40% a year; Gartner expects 40% of enterprise applications to embed task-specific agents by year-end, up from under 5% in 2025.
+Yet adoption is not the same as production: only about 23% of organizations are scaling agents, most AI proofs-of-concept never reach production, and Gartner predicts more than 40% of agentic AI projects will be cancelled by 2027 — mostly from unclear business value, runaway cost, and weak governance.

 Key Takeaways